danielchalef/sirius-docker/README.md

 ```

 ##Start a container
-In order to use the Docker image you have just build or pulled use:
+In order to use the Docker image you have just built use:
 ```
 $ docker run -it --name sirius-docker sirius-docker /bin/bash
 ```